 And because there’s no mouse, then in some cases it even means you have to make stuff bigger so that you can touch it easily without accidentally clicking the thing next to it.

 The consensus is to that touch points (including margins within the touch area) should be at least around 8 to 10mm for finger tips and 10-14mm for finger pads and thumbs – and that unfortunately means that many websites designed for desktop are almost impossible to navigate when squeezed onto a mobile device without significantly zooming in.

-On the Chrome beta browser for Android 4, if the point where you touch spans two touchpoints, then a zoom popup appears so that you can easily choose which one you really wanted.
+On the Chrome browser for Android (and probably other setups), if the point where you touch spans multiple touchpoints, then a zoom popup appears so that you can easily choose which one you really wanted.
 That’s pretty neat, but really should be avoided in the first place.